In Situ TEM Heating

-We support customers in upgrading their Wildfire D6 systems to perform biasing experiments.
-This is the Lightning D6+ Upgrade.
+We support customers in upgrading their Wildfire H+ DT systems to perform biasing experiments.
+This is the Wildfire Biasing Expansion Pack.
 In the case that the customer develops their own MEMS devices for biasing experiments, the Wildfire holder is able to be used in conjunction with these ‘home-made’ MEMS devices.

 Feel free to contact us with any further questions.